sbarex/SourceCodeSyntaxHighlight/README.md

 ![Unknown file settings editor](assets/settings_plain_editor.png)

-You can specify filename criteria to apply a syntax highlighting and a specific display format.
+You can specify a criteria for the file name and the mime type to apply a syntax highlighting and/or a specific display format.
 The criteria are evaluated in the order in which they are set.

 If not display format is set, the system will try to derive it starting from the mime type.